microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-management-how-to-authorization-system-aws.md

 #CustomerIntent: As a developer, I want a one-stop shop for all the common tasks I can program through the permissions management APIs so that I don't have to visit all API docs one at a time.
 ---

-# Permissions Management API quick reference for AWS authorization systems
+# Permissions Management API operations quick reference for AWS authorization systems

 ## Get all authorization systems